manuelbl/JavaDoesUSB/README.md

 [![javadoc](https://javadoc.io/badge2/net.codecrete.usb/java-does-usb/javadoc.svg)](https://javadoc.io/doc/net.codecrete.usb/java-does-usb)

 *Java Does USB* is a Java library for working with USB devices.
 It allows to query the conntected USB devices and to communicate with them using custom / vendor specific protocols.
-(It is not intended for communication with standard types of USB devices such as mass storage devices, keyboards etc.)
+It is not intended for communication with standard types of USB devices such as mass storage devices, keyboards etc.

-The library uses the [Foreign Function and Memory API](https://docs.oracle.com/en/java/javase/21/core/foreign-function-and-memory-api.html#GUID-FBE990DA-C356-46E8-9109-C75567849BA8) to access native APIs of the underlying operating system.
+The library uses the [Foreign Function and Memory API](https://docs.oracle.com/en/java/javase/22/core/foreign-function-and-memory-api.html) to access native APIs of the underlying operating system.
 It is written entirely in Java and does not use JNI or any native third-party library.
 The *Foreign Function and Memory API* has been introduced with Java 22.
-Preview versions were available in several earlier releases.